 Vision: Services for visually impaired students are numerous, ranging from scribes and readers, modifications or additional time for projects or exams.
 Other services students should look for in any prospective graduate school include well-lit spaces, railings down all hallways and stairwells, and seeing-eye dogs having full access to all spaces.

-Whether undertaking a single online class or a full degree, creating an inclusive online learning environment for visually and hearing impaired students is of paramount importance.
+Whether undertaking a single online class or a full degree, creating an inclusive online learning environment for visually impaired and deaf students is of paramount importance.
 Some of the ways educators are ensuring all students can take advantage of this method of learning include:

 Vision: As technology continues to play a larger role in the learning landscape, one area where schools are focusing their efforts is web accessibility.
 This emerging area is focused on making online learning accessible by ensuring websites, applications and other content are formatted properly for visually impaired students.